tswientek/ST504_Data_Vis/README.md

 # ST504
-A repository detailing the raw data, analysis and visualisation for ST504.
+A repository detailing the data analysis and visualisation for ST504.

 NOTE: Absolute paths are still in the process of being edited